agiliopadua/md/projects/README.md

 ### 3.3 - Analyze the trajectory

 Use MDTraj to write your own analysis tool to derive the contact angle between solid and liquid and compare with the literature.

+## 4 - PMF

+The aim of this project is to calculate the potential of mean force of the complexation of an API into a gamma-cyclodextrine

+### 4.1 Build and equilibrate the system

+Use [packmol](https://m3g.github.io/packmol/userguide.shtml) and [fftool](https://github.com/paduagroup/fftool) to build a system containing:

+* 2000 water molecules
+* 1 gamma cyclodextrine
+* 1 API of your choice between: paracetamol and ibuprofen

+equilibrate the system using lammps

+### 4.2 Perform Umbrella sampling

+Starting from the input file that you used for the umbrella exercise, design the umbrella sampling simulation by choosing:

+* The number of windows
+* The elastic constant of the bias k
+* the pulling direction

+Sampling from 7-0A, in order to obtain full complexation.

+### 4.3 Perform WHAM analysis

+WHAM the time series to obtain the PMF curve and interpret the results.
+Is the complexation favorable or unfavorable?
+Compare with literature data.